EmbraceSQL/root/docs/autocrud.md

 These keys are created from defaults in the database.
 This means primary key attributes are optional in TypeScript, and you probably want to leave them undefined in order to have the database create you a primary key.

+Columns beyond the primary key can have defaults as well, `created_date` is a common pattern here.
+To get the database default, just don't pass a value for the column.

 The good news is the `RETURNING` record will show you the primary key as created by the database.